RShankar/Intro-to-Microprocessors/MPLab X IDE/readme.md

 Finally restart the IDE and you are good to go

 The IDE works almost identically to the MPLAB express web IDE.
-There are a few hiccups when moving a project from the Xpress IDE to the X IDE which will be covered in another document,[Xpress To X IDE.md](https://github.com/RShankar/Intro-to-Microprocessors/blob/master/MPLab%20X%20IDE/Xpress%20To%20X%20IDE.md).
+There are a few hiccups when moving a project from the Xpress IDE to the X IDE which will be covered in another document, [Xpress To X IDE.md](https://github.com/RShankar/Intro-to-Microprocessors/blob/master/MPLab%20X%20IDE/Xpress%20To%20X%20IDE.md).

 One Last bit of helpful information when using the MPLAB X IDE for the evaluation boards.